paulcarroll/tabs/_pages/foo-fighters/learn-to-fly.md

 ## Verse

 B2                      F#m4/7*
 Run and tell all of the angels.
-&nbsp;         E
+E
 This could take all night.
-&nbsp;      B                  F#m4/7*              E Think I'll need a devil to help me get things right.
+B                          F#m4/7*            E
+Think I'll need a devil to help me get things right.
 B                   F#m4/7*
 Hook me up a new evolution.
 &nbsp;     E
-Cause this one is alive.
+Cause this one is lie.
-&nbsp;       B               F#m4/7*       E
+B                          F#m4/7*              E
-Saddle man left in a washer last one died, died, died.
+We sat around laughin' and watched the last one die

 ## Chorus

 B                    F#m4/7*
-Looking to the sky to save him.
+Now, I'm lookin' to the sky to save me
 E
-Looking for a sign of light.
+Lookin' for a sign of life
-&nbsp;   B                     F#m4/7*  A       E Looking for something to help me burnout bright.
+B                        F#m4/7*          E
+Lookin' for somethin' to help me burn out bright &nbsp;   B                        F#m4/7*
-B                  F#m4/7*
-Looking for a complication.
+And I'm lookin' for a complication
 E
-Looking for some time to try.
+Lookin' cause I'm tired of lyin'
-&nbsp; G                 A                   B
+&nbsp; G                 A
-Make my way beack home where I'll learn to fly.
+Make my way back home when I learn to fly high

+B       F#m4/7*      E
+B       F#m4/7*      E

 ## Verse

 B                    F#m4/7*
-Thing I'm dying ness in a patience.
+I think I'm dyin' nursing patience
 E
-We could wait one night.
+It can wait one night
-&nbsp;      B                  F#m4/7*              E Give me all of wave you give me one last try.
+&nbsp;   B                  F#m4/7*       E
+I'd give it all away if you give me one last try
-&nbsp;      B                  F#m4/7*              E We live happily ever trapped in future save my life.
+B                  F#m4/7*         E
+We'll live happily ever trapped if you just save my life B                            F#m4/7*         E
-&nbsp;      B                  F#m4/7*              E Run and tell the angels everythings alllllrighttttt
+Run and tell the angels that everything's alright

+## Chorus

+B                    F#m4/7*
+Now, I'm lookin' to the sky to save me
+E
+Lookin' for a sign of life
+&nbsp;   B                     F#m4/7*    E
+Lookin' for somethin' to help me burn out bright
+B                  F#m4/7*
+And I'm lookin' for a complication
+E
+Lookin' cause I'm tired of lyin'
+&nbsp; G                 A                   E
+Make my way back home when I learn to fly high
+&nbsp; G                 A
+Make my way back home when I learn to....

 ## Bridge

  B   G
 Fly along with me
 &nbsp;  D                   E